 Hello!
-My name is Kelsey, and I’m a student at Capella University, currently working towards my master’s degree in Marriage and Family Therapy.
+My name is Kelsey, and I’m a clinical trainee currently working towards licensure in Marriage and Family Therapy.
 Through my life experiences, I stumbled upon my passion and desire to learn about mental health, and with that came a career change.
 I’m honored to work with my clients; each one holds a special spot in my heart.
 I have a husband, three sons and a dog named Andy.
 I enjoy camping, working in the yard, and cooking.

 My Therapy Philosophy